TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 ### Benchmarking Qwen3 4B Performance on ARC-AGI-1 Evaluation Set

 #### No thinking mode

+**Note that the cost for one run of the 400 arc-agi-1 evaluation tasks is about $0.58 (absolute cost doesn't mean anything, but it's relative.
+When I run on runpod I just assign $0.15/MM input and $0.6/MM output.).**

 ```bash
 uv run python run_arc_tasks.py --dataset arc-agi-1 --subset all_evaluation --repeat-runs 3 --max_workers 64 --max_turns 1 --model Qwen/Qwen3-4B --independent-attempts --base-url http://91.199.227.82:13579/v1 --qwen-no-think
 ```